 26. San Sebastian, Spain

 Before you start wondering what little old San Sebastian is doing on this list, let me tell you that it’s the city with the most Michelin stars per square mile in the world after Kyoto which is why a lot of people refer to it as the ‘food capital of the world’.
-If Madrid and Seville are famous for tapas, San Sebastian (and Northern Spain) is famous for pitxos, the Basque equivalent of tapas but also arguably the best seafood in Europe, and some of the best fresh food markets in Europe.
+If Madrid and Seville are famous for tapas, San Sebastian (and the Northern part of Spain) is famous for pitxos, the Basque equivalent of tapas but also arguably the best seafood in Europe, and some of the best fresh food markets in Europe.

 27. Seville, Spain